cheapCoder/Mathis/README.md

-# mathis README
+# mathis

-This is the README for your extension "mathis".
-After writing up a brief description, we recommend including the following sections.
+a extension for making i18n looking convenient

 ## Features